-Activity Evidence that supports this approach Challenge number(s) addressed Staff CPD High quality staff CPD is essential to follow EEF principles.
-This is followed up during Staff meetings and INSET Days.
-All staff to lead effectively are released once a term 1,2,3,4
+Activity Evidence that supports this approach Challenge number(s) addressed Staff CPD: Phonics and early reading - development day support High quality staff CPD is essential to follow EEF principles.
+EEF Phonics (+5) Phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds This is followed up during Staff meetings and INSET Days.
+All staff to lead effectively are released once a term 1,2,